 Much like liquid chlorine, the pH of Clorox is high.
 The pH of a gallon of Clorox is 12.5 which means that it could significantly raise the pH levels in your pool.

-And finally they don’t have a stabilizer.
-Any bleach product will break down within hours when exposed to sunlight.
+This was mentioned as a pro.
+But it can also be a con.
+If there is no stabilizer (cyanuric acid) already present in the water, any bleach product (including liquid chlorine) will break down within hours when exposed to sunlight.
 So it’s a must to add stabilizer or cyanuric acid for effective sanitization.

 How to Use Household Bleach as Sanitizer in Swimming Pools

 Using bleach as a sanitizer in your swimming pool is much like using liquid chlorine.
 You simply dump in the amount you have measured out to add the desired amount of chlorine and let it do its job.

 You want to make sure you’re adding the correct amount as too little will do nothing to sanitize your pool and too much, and your pool could be un-swimmable until the chlorine drops back down.

 Clorox doesn’t contain any stabilizer so it should be added at night when the sun has gone down so that it won’t degrade too quickly.
 This will give it a chance to sanitize overnight with no UV rays or swimming activity.